 Communicating (early and often) about the changes that will be upcoming for employees is a crucial step before implementing the productivity initiatives.
 In fact, Associate Engagement can even be improved during times of change if employees are provided with tools to provide their feedback to the changes being made, and their opinions are heard and taken into account.

-Company culture is something that needs to be actively lived in an organization, not just a mission statement and mantra that rests in a dusty three ring binder on a shelf in the back office.
+Company culture is something that needs to be actively lived in an organization, not just a mission statement and mantra that rests in a dusty three-ring binder on a shelf in the back office.
 Having this set of values, “norms,” and beliefs developed and truly integrated into the company is something many companies (mistakenly) believe is an unnecessary expense, rather than an investment that pays returns in the long term.

 In addition to developing a company culture, having a clear progression plan for employees will create a sense of “gamification” among employees.
 Yes, that’s a real word that means applying the same premises of games (like scoring points, competition with others, and “winning”) to non-game activities.
-And who doesn’t want work to feel more like a game, so employees are motivated to keep besting their own (and their coworkers) scores?
+And who doesn’t want work to feel more like a game, so employees are motivated to keep besting their own (and their coworkers’) scores?

 When considering a career progression program, companies should consider what it takes for employees to get to the next level within the organization.
 Is it clear what needs to happen to get to the next position for every position that’s currently held?
-And are there quantifiable targets with unbiased scoring criteria and clear progress metrics that will make it feel like employees are playing a fun while working hard and get ahead within a company.
+And are there quantifiable targets with unbiased scoring criteria and clear progress metrics that will make it feel like employees are playing a fun game while working hard and get ahead within a company?

 Management by objectives (MBO) is a philosophy developed in the 1950s.
 While it’s still taught in business schools and widely and generally understood, it’s rarely implemented (or at least implemented effectively).
-MBO enables the creation of a meritocracy within an organization, and the best contributors (regardless or seniority or position) are able to elevate themselves and, likewise, the business through meaningful and tangible contributions which are quantifiable in nature (as “do your best” objectives are as good as no goals at all).
+MBO enables the creation of a meritocracy within an organization, and the best contributors (regardless of seniority or position) are able to elevate themselves and, likewise, the business through meaningful and tangible contributions which are quantifiable in nature (as “do your best” objectives are as good as no goals at all).

 While time-consuming and often requiring dedicated internal and external resources to administer and manage such a program effectively, companies that use an MBO system to set goals quarterly generate 31% greater returns from their performance process than those who set goals annually.